Overview

 Caring for a baby with a serious heart problem, such as truncus arteriosus, can be challenging.
 Here are some strategies that might be helpful.

-• Write down your baby's health history.
+Keep track of your baby's health history.
 Include details about any diagnosis, medicines, surgeries and other procedures.
 Note the dates for surgeries and procedures.
 Include dosages for medicines.
-Write down any health care providers' names and phone numbers.
+Write down any healthcare professionals' names and phone numbers.

 If possible, get a copy of medical reports.
 This information helps you remember who provided care.
-It's also helpful to providers who are unfamiliar with your child's health history.
+It's also helpful to healthcare professionals who are unfamiliar with your child's health history.

-• Talk about your concerns.
-You might worry about the risks of vigorous activity, especially after heart repair surgery.
+- Talk about your concerns.
+You might worry about the risks of strenuous activity, especially after heart repair surgery.
 Ask your child's heart doctor, called a pediatric cardiologist, which activities are safe for your child.

 Preparing for an appointment